harveybc/don/README.md

 ﻿Singularity
 ===========

-Descentralized AI expert repository and app interface (As now just the taxonomy and the fractal machine are implemented)
+Descentralized AI expert repository and app interface (As now just the taxonomy and the fractal machine are barely implemented, lots of corrections to make)

 Singularity node with 8 operation modes and their requirements: